Oops I did it again: totally underestimating a mountain. This time, it’s in Norway – Bergen’s Mt Ulriken.

 - Wear proper hiking shoes and layers of clothes that you can remove according to how hot or cold you’ll feel.

-- Check the weather forecast before going.
+- Check the weather forecast before going or deciding on hiking.
 Bergen’s weather can be erratic.
 If the weather will be bad, skip it unless you’re fully aware of the danger.
 Sometimes, the cable-car closes in bad weather.

 - You can purchase a combo package which includes return tickets of the Ulriken Express bus and cable-car tickets.
 The bus will take you between the city centre and foot of Mt Ulriken.
 More info here.